rhbvkleef/EC4P/methods.md

 #### Syntax

-`GAME BROADCAST_MOVE !current !x !y <next>`
+`GAME MOVE !current !x !y <next>`

 #### Examples

-GAME BROADCAST_MOVE bob 2 0 hans`: Bob has made a move at (2, 0) it is Hans' turn now.
+`GAME MOVE bob 2 0 hans`: Bob has made a move at (2, 0) it is Hans' turn now.

-GAME BROADCAST_MOVE hans 2 2`: Hans has made a move at (2, 2) and it is the final move of this game.
+`GAME MOVE hans 2 2`: Hans has made a move at (2, 2) and it is the final move of this game.

 ### Game end